 You’re tracking your spending, meal-prepping, and diligently saving at least 20% of your income each month.
-But if you truly want to build wealth this year, you can’t just save.
+But if you truly want to build wealth, you can’t just save.
 You also need to make sure your money is growing at a rate that at least outpaces inflation.
-To enjoy prosperity and abundance in the years to come, here’s what to do.
+To increase your net worth over time, here’s what to do.

 #1.
 Invest today

 It’s often said that time in the market is more important than timing the market.
 Consider the example of two friends Jack and Jill below.